mflova/mflova-coding-guidelines/python/general.md

     return to
 ```

+In Python, even functions are objects created when the interpreter reaches the `def`
+keyword.
+During this step, some attributes like `__default__` will store the default
+values.
+This happens only once, during its creation.
+If this attribute holds mutable
+arguments, there is a high change they end up being mutated.

 To solve it, you can either use inmutable objects (although these are also defined once,
 you are guaranteed that no other calls will modify the object) or defining these
 default values in the body of the function: